htothehilla/datasistern/index.md

 ## Previous reading and reviews
 I will add reviews of my main takeaways !

+### Algorthims of Oppression by Safiya Umoja Noble
+Review to come soon.
+Really enjoyed reading this.

 ### Data Feminism by Catherine D'Ignazio and Lauren Klein
 The principles have inspired me so much;